USS Alarm (1873): Service History

-Designed and constructed specifically for the experimental work of the Bureau of Ordnance, Alarm served that purpose at Washington, D.C., until 1877 when she moved north to Newport, RI, to conduct experiments at the torpedo station.
-She returned to Washington the following year and resumed special service.
-In 1880, she began a tour of experimental work at New York which she carried out until she was laid up at Norfolk, VA, in 1883.
+Alarm worked in support of experiments (likely mine-related) being done by the Bureau of Ordnance near Washington, D.C. until 1877.
+Late in that year she moved north to Newport to conduct further experiments at the torpedo station, but after several months she returned to her duties with Ordnance in Washington.
+In 1880 she proceeded to the New York Navy Yard, performing additional research of an unknown nature until she was sent to Norfolk in 1883 and laid up.
 In 1881, William Elbridge Sewell, who would later become Governor of Guam, was placed in command.
-However, she resumed her research duties at New York in 1884 and served there until she was placed out of commission in 1885 and berthed at New York.
+However, she resumed her research duties at New York in 1884 and served there until she was placed out of commission in 1885 and laid up "in ordinary" at New York.

 The records are unclear, but Alarm probably remained out of commission from that time forward.
-In 1890 and 1891, she was undergoing conversion to a gunnery training ship.
+Sometime between 1890 and 1892 she was modified for service as a gunnery training ship, but she was apparently never used as such.
 From 1892 to 1894, she remained at the New York Navy Yard.
-In 1895, she was listed as "in ordinary;" and, in 1897, her name was struck from the Navy list.
-She was sold on 23 February 1898.
+In 1897 her name was stricken from the Navy list, and on 23 February 1898 she was sold for scrapping.